Profitable Days

 92 – 97% Mid expansionA working ratio with a thin rust band of recent under-water purchases.
 The chart has spent the largest share of its post-2015 history in this regime.

 85 – 92% DrawdownThe rust band is widening as recent highs sit above current spot.
-The 2018 bear, the 2022 post-FTX drawdown, and the current 2025–2026 stretch have all printed inside this range.
+The 2018 bear and the current 2025–2026 stretch have spent most of their depth inside this range; the 2022 post-FTX drawdown dipped a little lower still.

-Reading the lifetime ratio at canonical cycle anchors makes the path-dependent shape explicit.
-Every cycle top has printed a near-100% ratio (almost the entire preceding history sat at lower prices).
-Every cycle low has printed a sharply lower ratio — not because the math changed, but because spot fell back under enough recent days to widen the rust band.
+Re-anchoring the test at canonical cycle dates — computing the ratio as if each named date were “today” — makes the inversion explicit.
+Every cycle top prints a near-100% ratio, because almost the entire preceding history sat at lower prices.
+Every cycle low prints a sharply lower ratio, not because the math changed but because spot fell back under enough recent days to widen the rust band.
+Read the table as a warning the high readings cluster on the tops.
 The 99bitcoins obituaries archive is a useful sentiment cross-check at the deeper bears.

 DateEventClose (USD)Profitable ratio